 Things to Know

-- Walking time is 10 to 30 minutes from the nearest MARTA station to different parts of the neighborhood
+- Walking time is 10 to 30 minutes from the nearest MARTA station depending on what part of the neighborhood you are visiting

 - Take a blue or green line train to the King Memorial station